-You may have already provided a scanned copy of your transcript or degree certificate for us to assess your application.
-Once you have received an offer letter, you must post certified copies of your degree documents (see your offer letter for specific details).
+You must provide a scanned copy of your degree certificate and final transcript for us to assess your application.
 If your degree documents were submitted in a different name, you will be required to provide evidence of your change of name.
 For example, this might be a marriage certificate or notification of your change of name by deed poll.

 We can accept either an academic or a work-related reference.
 References can be emailed to us directly by your referee from their institution or company email address.
 The reference can either be submitted on our reference form or we can accept a letter on their institution/company letter-headed paper.
-References can also be posted.
 Please note we cannot accept references from your friends or family.